Counting and zeta functions over F1: Refined Soul e zeta functions

 where the product runs over all primes $p$.
 The scheme $X$ is said to satisfy \e{Soul\'e's condition}, (see \cite{Soule}), if there exists a polynomial $N(x)$ with integer coefficients such that $\# X(\F_{p^n})=N(p^n)$ holds for every prime $p$ and every $n\in\N$.
 Then $Z_X(p,p^{-s})$ is a rational function in $p$ and $p^{-s}$.
 The pole order at $p=1$ is $N(1)$.
 One may then define the \e{Soul\'e zeta function} as

 One computes that if $N(x)=a_0+\dots+a_nx^n$, then

 In the paper \cite{DzetaK} it is shown that if a finite type scheme $X$ is defined over $\F_1$, then it satisfies the Soul\'e condition up to torsion in the structure sheaf.
 In the paper \cite{CCabsolutePoint}, Alain Connes and Caterina Consani propose a generalization of Soul\'e's zeta function which incorporates torsion.
 The result is a transcendental function which cannot be computed directly.
 The central technical step in \cite{CCabsolutePoint} is a construction for an extension to $\R$ of a periodic function on $\Z$.
 This is applied to a counting function which occurs after taking the limit $p\to 1$.
-Then there are natural constraints which lead to the transcendental construction.

 In this section we reverse the order of steps in that we first extend and then take the limit $p\to 1$.
 This leaves us free from technical constraints and allows us to choose the simplest and most natural way of extension: via the Fourier series.
 With this choice one gets a calculus of zeta functions which \begin{itemize} \item extends the torsion-free case, \item is expressible by Betti numbers exactly as in the torsion-free case, and \item satisfies the same functional equation as in the torsion-free case. \end{itemize}